activist-org/activist/services/filescan/INTEGRATION_NOTES.md

 Those views import `scan_uploads_and_rewind` from `core.filescan`, pass the request’s file(s) to it, and if it returns a `Response` they return it immediately; otherwise they proceed to the serializer and save.

 Any other backend code that needs to scan uploads should use this package: `from core.filescan import scan_uploads_and_rewind` for the usual view flow, or `from core.filescan import scan_file` (and `FilescanError`) for custom logic—rather than calling `/scan` directly or importing from `services/filescan/*`.

+---

+## Recent integration summary

+- Runtime validation in `SecurityEventIngestView` is intentionally strict: unsupported event types, invalid/missing `occurred_at`, and missing required payload fields are rejected with HTTP 400; security alert configuration/send failures return HTTP 500.
+- Backend filescan integration tests and endpoint behavior are stable with the current flow: files are scanned before processing, malware hits are rejected, and scan transport failures are surfaced as a generic "could not be scanned" response.
+- CI throttling test failures were addressed by making test throttling setup deterministic at test scope (explicit throttle class/rate setup with cleanup), without changing the intended backend<->filescan runtime behavior.